wobbals/sampsonizer/README.md

 ```

-The only thing missing from this approach (that I noticed anyway) is that
+The only thing missing from this approach (that I noticed anyway) is an
-in cases where the output rate is significantly lower than the keyframe rate
+inefficiency in cases where the output rate is significantly lower than the
-of the source bitstream.
-Here, keyframes that do not need decoding are
+keyframe rate of the source bitstream.
+Here, keyframes that do not need
-nonetheless decoded before being dropped by the videorate element.
+decoding are nonetheless decoded before being dropped by the videorate element.
-I had considered extending `identity` with a rate parameter, or even writing a
+I had considered addressing this quirk as patches or new gstreamer elements,
-new gstreamer plugin to cover this quirk, but the approach began to feel
+but the approach began to feel a bit detached from the spirit of the original
-a bit detached from the spirit of the original problem statement.
+problem statement, which calls specifically for a command line tool.

 There's plenty of great discussion to be had about the trade-offs between
 modular/reusable and bespoke solutions to problems like these.
-I chose to interpret this prompt as a _programming_ sample, rather than a
+I chose to interpret this prompt as a request for a _programming_ sample,
-_solution_ demonstration, and would welcome the bigger picture discussion as
+rather than a _solution_ demonstration, and would welcome that discussion as
 follow-up to the reviewer.

 Thus, I present sampsonizer, the sparse bitstream sampler.

 ## Style

-I find ffmpegs C libraries pleasant to work with, but force me to adopt a code
+I find ffmpeg's C libraries pleasant to work with, but force me to adopt a code
 style that I don't typically use.
 As such, there may be some lines of code that
 seem a bit inconsistent.